-Supply Chain / 3D Product Innovation
+Supply Chain and 3D Product Innovation

 During 2011, How to Impact worked with CHEP on the challenge of championing Reusable Retail-Ready Packaging (RRRP).
 There are significant potential gains in sustainability, efficiency and costs for manufacturers in RRRP, but to date the agenda had been driven by the retailers.